jjokah/jjokah.github.io/pages/about.md

 # **JJOKAH** in detail ✍️
 John Johnson Okah is an enthusiastic Software Developer with 3+ years of experience and a focus on web design, artificial intelligence, & machine learning.
 John believes that he needs to contribute ‘a whole lot’ to humanity; it’s his way of saying “thank you for letting me in”.
-To sum him all up, he is one who always tend to stay curious & creative in every aspect of life
+To sum him all up, he is one who always tend to stay curious & creative in every aspect of life.